ukindy/UBMS/README.md

 # UBMS
-a background management system. used with Vue and ElementUI.
+a background management system.
+Used with Vue and ElementUI.

 ## Build Setup